2023 ICGT Council

 Saleh Jabarin, Ph.D., President

 Dr. Saleh Jabarin holds a Ph.D. in Polymer Science and Engineering from University of Massachusetts, Amherst.
-Dr. Jabarin started his career in Research and Development at Owens-Illinois in Toledo for 13 yrs.
-Before joining the University of Toledo in 1987 as the Founding Director of the Polymer Institute and professor of Chemical Engineering.
+Dr. Jabarin started his career in Research and Development at Owens-Illinois in Toledo for 13 years before joining the University of Toledo in 1987 as the founding director of the Polymer Institute and professor of Chemical Engineering.
 He taught courses at the graduate and undergraduate level.
 He retired from UT as Distinguished University Professor and Emeritus Professor.

 His service and engagement at the ICGT started in 1975 as a teacher of Arabic.
 He previously served as President, Chairman of the Board of Elders/Trustees, and was a vital force in the 1970s and 1980s in the Center’s expansion.